elastic/kibana/src/core/server/logging/README.md

 the log record is ignored.

-The _all_ and _off_ levels can be used only in configuration and are just handy shortcuts that allow developer to log every log record or disable logging entirely for the specific context.
+The _all_ and _off_ levels can be used only in configuration and are just handy shortcuts that allow developer to log every log record or disable logging entirely for the specific context name.

 ## Layouts